Tournament regulation

 § 7.
 Age dispensations

-Last day to submit the dispensation is December 15th.
+The last day to submit the dispensation application is December 15th.
 Dispensations for extra ordinary reasons can be submitted after December 15th to a cost of €50 per player, this cost has to be paid regardless of whether the dispensation is approved or not.
 Dispensations submitted after December 15th will not be processed until the payment is received.
+After 19.00 on January 2nd, no new dispensations will be processed regardless of the reason.

 Younger players can play in older age classes without a dispensation.
 Girls may play with boys in all classes as long as the regulation for age categories is being followed.

 § 9.
-Important match details
+Match details

 All team shirts must be numbered and the numbers must correspond to the numbers on the team list.
 Numbers must be on the back of the shirts.
 Two players may not use the same number in any given match.